kmahesh541/php5-apache2-mysql5/README.md

 **Note:** You can modify the ports in the `docker-compose.yml` file to run Apache, MySQL, and phpMyAdmin on different ports according to your requirements.

+The PHP5 and Apache2 docker image is available at https://hub.docker.com/r/kmahesh541/php5-apache2-mysql5